Peer Community In

 WILL SOME PREPRINTS BE LEFT UNEVALUATED?

 If no recommender agrees to handle the evaluation of the preprint after 20 days, it is returned to the authors.
-Depending on the size of the thematic PCI, the number of preprints awaiting evaluation, and their quality, a fraction of the preprint submitted may not be considered further.
+Depending on the size of the thematic PCI, the number of preprints awaiting evaluation, and their quality, a fraction of the preprints submitted may not be considered further.

 CAN AUTHORS SUBMIT THEIR PREPRINT TO BOTH A JOURNAL AND A PCI?

-The processes of publication and recommendation are not exclusive: a preprint evaluated by a PCI can subsequently be submitted to a journal.
-However, parallel submission to a journal and to a PCI — i.e. submission to a PCI at the same time as submission to a journal — is not permitted because:
+Parallel submission to a journal and to a PCI — i.e. submission to a PCI at the same time as submission to a journal — is not permitted because:

 – Parallel peer review wastes time and effort for the scientific community.